kirkja-leikjahonnunar/kirkja/GameClient/Entities/Body/README.md

-# Class: Body
+# Body Overview
+The **Body** is an inhabitable entity that a [Voidling](../Voidling) may request control.
+The amount of control depends on various factors.

-Bodies are a entities that voidlings may inhabit with the proper incentive.
+inhabit with the proper incentive.
 Some Body classes may be inhabited by multiple voidlings.

 ## Params